closerdao/tdf-game-guide/01_introduction/how_to_read.md

 # 📖 HOW TO READ THIS GUIDE

-**GREETINGS, LORE SEEKER!** This scroll contains wisdom on navigating the sacred texts of the Regeneration Game.
+**GREETINGS, READER!** This guide contains tips on navigating the TDF Game Guide.

 > *"The map is not the territory, but a good map makes all the difference."*